 The Company generally does not grant a right of return for its products.
-In rare circumstances the Company provides a right of return for its products.
-In those cases, the Company records reductions to revenue for expected future product returns based on the Company's historical experience and estimates.
+In the rare circumstances when the Company provides a right of return for its products, the Company records reductions to revenue for expected future product returns based on the Company's historical experience and estimates.